co-founder and CEO Money Coaches Canada

 Check out How to Invest Like A Professional.

 - Make a solid investment plan

-The key to feeling confident about your investments decisions especially in volatile times is about having a well-thought-out Investment Plan.
-Your Investment Plan will support your ability to make sound decisions, rather than making decisions based on emotions, fear or market fluctuations, whether they be positive and negative.
+The key to feeling confident about your investment decisions especially in volatile times is about having a well-thought-out Investment Plan.
+Your Investment Plan will support your ability to make sound decisions, rather than making decisions based on emotions or market fluctuations, whether they be positive or negative.

 Your plan needs to consider: